laravel/docs/migrations.md

 <a name="introduction"></a>
 ## Introduction

-Migrations are like version control for your database, allowing your team to modify and share the application's database schema.
-Migrations are typically paired with Laravel's schema builder to build your application's database schema.
-If you have ever had to tell a teammate to manually add a column to their local database schema, you've faced the problem that database migrations solve.
+Migrations are like version control for your database, allowing your team to define and share the application's database schema definition.
+If you have ever had to tell a teammate to manually add a column to their local database schema after pulling in your changes from source control, you've faced the problem that database migrations solve.

 The Laravel `Schema` [facade](/docs/{{version}}/facades) provides database agnostic support for creating and manipulating tables across all of Laravel's supported database systems.
+Typically, migrations will use this facade to create and modify database tables and columns.

 <a name="generating-migrations"></a>
 ## Generating Migrations

-To create a migration, use the `make:migration` [Artisan command](/docs/{{version}}/artisan):
+You may use the `make:migration` [Artisan command](/docs/{{version}}/artisan) to generate a database migration.

-    php artisan make:migration create_users_table

 The new migration will be placed in your `database/migrations` directory.
-Each migration file name contains a timestamp, which allows Laravel to determine the order of the migrations.
+Each migration filename contains a timestamp that allows Laravel to determine the order of the migrations:

+    php artisan make:migration create_flights_table

+The `--table` and `--create` options may be used to indicate the name of the table and whether or not the migration will be creating a new table.
+These options pre-fill the generated migration file with the specified table:

+    php artisan make:migration create_flights_table --create=flights

+    php artisan make:migration add_destination_to_flights_table --table=flights

+If you would like to specify a custom path for the generated migration, you may use the `--path` option when executing the `make:migration` command.
+The given path should be relative to your application's base path.

 > {tip} Migration stubs may be customized using [stub publishing](/docs/{{version}}/artisan#stub-customization)

-The `--table` and `--create` options may also be used to indicate the name of the table and whether or not the migration will be creating a new table.
-These options pre-fill the generated migration stub file with the specified table:

-    php artisan make:migration create_users_table --create=users

-    php artisan make:migration add_votes_to_users_table --table=users

-If you would like to specify a custom output path for the generated migration, you may use the `--path` option when executing the `make:migration` command.
-The given path should be relative to your application's base path.

 <a name="squashing-migrations"></a>
 ### Squashing Migrations

 As you build your application, you may accumulate more and more migrations over time.
-This can lead to your migration directory becoming bloated with potentially hundreds of migrations.
+This can lead to your `database/migrations` directory becoming bloated with potentially hundreds of migrations.
 If you would like, you may "squash" your migrations into a single SQL file.
 To get started, execute the `schema:dump` command:

     php artisan schema:dump

     // Dump the current database schema and prune all existing migrations... php artisan schema:dump --prune

-When you execute this command, Laravel will write a "schema" file to your `database/schema` directory.
-Now, when you attempt to migrate your database and no other migrations have been executed, Laravel will execute the schema file's SQL first.
-After executing the schema file's commands, Laravel will execute any remaining migrations that were not part of the schema dump.
+When you execute this command, Laravel will write a "schema" file to your application's `database/schema` directory.
+Now, when you attempt to migrate your database and no other migrations have been executed, Laravel will execute the schema file's SQL statements first.
+After executing the schema file's statements, Laravel will execute any remaining migrations that were not part of the schema dump.

 You should commit your database schema file to source control so that other new developers on your team may quickly create your application's initial database structure.

 > {note} Migration squashing is only available for the MySQL, PostgreSQL, and SQLite databases.
-However, database dumps may not be restored to in-memory SQLite databases.
+However, schema dumps may not be restored to in-memory SQLite databases.

 <a name="migration-structure"></a>
 ## Migration Structure